koktaildotcom/homey-mi-flora/README.md

 > **Q1**  Why can’t the sensor be found by Homey?

-* _Check if the eensor is not connected to another bluetooth device.
+* _Check if the sensor is not connected to another bluetooth device.
 The  `Xiaomi Mi Flora`  app for example_

 > **Q1**  Why are the readings from the sensors different than in the  `Xiaomi Mi Flora`  app?